 Foundations of Academic Writing

 In this 90-minute general presentation—which is mandatory for all new students—you will learn the basics of what is expected of your written work, gain survival skills, and receive an overview of the writing process, whether your task is a two-page executive summary or a multi-chapter thesis.
-The most recent presentation is now available on the NPS Video Portal (see links below).
+The most recent presentation will be available on the NPS Video Portal after 25 July (see links below).

 This talk introduces the fundamental challenges of working in the knowledge domain and how academic writing is adapted to them.
 It discusses the need for having a clearly-defined purpose, for consistently placing contextual descriptions ahead of details, for accuracy, and for analyzing evidence as the means to answer a research question.
 The benefits and liabilities of the Internet as a research tool are explored.